wangyu09/exkaldi/docs/contents/Common.md

 file name or exakldi ListTable object.

 ------------------------
->## exkaldi.merge_archieves
+>## exkaldi.merge_archives
-(archieves)
+(archives)

-Merge mutiple archieves to one. exkaldi Lattice objects also support this operation.
+Merge multiple archives to one. exkaldi Lattice objects also support this operation.
 [view code distribution](https://github.com/wangyu09/exkaldi/blob/master/exkaldi/core/common.py)

 **Args:**
-_archieves_: a list or tuple of mutiple exkaldi archieve objects which are the same class.
+_archives_: a list or tuple of multiple exkaldi archive objects which are the same class.

 **Return:**
-a new archieve object.
+a new archive object.

 ------------------------
 >## exkaldi.spk_to_utt